quyennguyen2201/quyennguyen2201.github.io/_pages/talks.md

 - Climate transition risk in US loan portfolios.
 In: Intl.
 Review of Financial Analysis Special Issue Conference: *Globally Sustainable Banking & Finance* *(Belfast & Online, 2021)* *
 - In search of climate distress risk.
 In: The 25th Annual New Zealand Finance Colloquium *(University of Waikato, 2021)*
 - Climate transition risk in US loan portfolios.
 In: The 3rd JRC Summer School on Sustainable Finance *(European Commission – JRC & Online, 2021)*
 - In search of climate distress risk.
-In: The 4th Annual GRASFI Conference *(IIGF & CUFE & Online, 2021)*
+In: The 4th Annual Global Research Alliance for Sustainable Finance and Investment Conference *(IIGF & CUFE & Online, 2021)*
 - In search of climate distress risk.
 In: The Green Finance Research Advances Conference *(Louis Bachelier Institute & Banque de France & Online, 2021)*
 - Scope 3 emissions.
 Data quality and ML prediction accuracy.
-Presentation to: Sustainable Finance and Investment Seminar *(Stanford University & Online, 2021)*
+Presentation to: Sustainable Finance and Investment Seminar *(Stanford University Precourt Institute for Energy & Online, 2021)* [Presentation with co-author*]

 ### **2022**
 - Scope 3 emissions.
 Data quality and ML prediction accuracy.
 Presentation to: International Association for Energy Economics Webinar *(Online, 2022)*
-- In search of climate distress risk.
-In: The 4th JRC Summer School on Sustainable Finance *(European Commission – JRC & Online, 2022)*
+- Scope 3 emissions.
+Data quality and ML prediction accuracy.
+In: The 4th JRC Summer School on Sustainable Finance *(European Commission – JRC & Online, July 2022)*
 - Scope 3 emissions.
-Data quality and ML prediction accuracy.The 5th Annual GRASFI Conference *(University of Zurich, 2022)* — **GRASFI Best Paper Award for Climate Finance Research**
+Data quality and ML prediction accuracy.The 5th Annual Global Research Alliance for Sustainable Finance and Investment Conference  *(University of Zurich, 2022)* — **GRASFI Best Paper Award for Climate Finance Research**
 - Scope 3 emissions.
 Data quality and ML prediction accuracy.
 Presentation to: Banco de España Webinar *(Online, 2022)*
 - Uncertainties in modelling future flooding risks to property values.
 Presentation to: Center for Disaster Resilience Seminar *(University of Twente, 2022)*
 - Uncertainties in modelling future flooding risks to property values.
 Presentation to: The Green & Sustainable Finance & Institut Louis Bachelier Seminar *(Paris, 2022)*
 - Uncertainties in modelling future flooding risks to property values.
 Presentation to:  Climate Change, Insurance, Finance & Housing Workshop *(University of Auckland, 2022)* [Co-author presentation*]
 - Uncertainties in modelling future flooding risks to property values.
 Assembly of Investment Chairs *(Auckland, 2022)* [Co-author presentation*]
-- A climate stress test to NZ property market.
+- Climate Transition Risk: Measurement Challenges and Application in Bank Stress Testing.
 Tsinghua PBCSF Green Finance Lectures *(Tsinghua University & Online, 2022)* [Co-author presentation*]

 ### **2023**